25f2005869-glitch/25f2005869-glitch/README.md

 ---

+##  What I'm doing
-## 🔥Learning Python fundamentals (loops, functions, data structures)
+- Learning Python fundamentals (loops, functions, data structures)
-Maintaining a daily practice log using GitHub
+- Maintaining a daily practice log on GitHub
-Focusing on clarity, not speed
+- Focusing on clarity, not speed
 -
 -